 Debaters use a number of databases to find evidence, including LexisNexis, HeinOnline, and JStor.
 These provide academic and legal research that competitors can use to form arguments.
-Not all schools and competitors will have access to these resources, however.
-All competitors, though, have access to Google.
+While students may not have access to all these tools, all NSDA members have free access to HeinOnline and all competitors have access to Google.

 That said, debaters must realize that simply typing the topic into search engines and databases is unlikely to yield useful results.
 Debaters should take several steps when using these online resources.
 First, they should attempt to find the key terms used when discussing each topic.
 A key term is a specific phrase used by academics collectively to talk about a particular issue.
-For example, if a debater were discussing whether or not corporations have the right to fund political campaigns, he would discover that the term academics and the courts use to describe this right is "corporate personhood" and search using that term.
+For example, if a debater were discussing whether or not corporations have the right to fund political campaigns, they would discover that the term academics and the courts use to describe this right is "corporate personhood" and search using that term.
 Additionally, a large amount of academic research is available online in PDF format.
 Debaters searching for academic research should perform an advanced search on Google and select PDF as the file type.
 This will ensure that only PDF files appear as search results, greatly increasing the proportion of useful results.